black and white bed linen

 Save Our Water

-Protein, dietary fibre, iron and calcium contents in millet are 2-10 times higher than staple cereals including wheat and rice.
-Therefore, it is always good to consume millet-based foods which are rich in nutrients and have anti-inflammatory and anti-oxidative properties.
+The protein, dietary fiber, iron, and calcium content in millets is 2–10 times higher than in staple cereals such as wheat and rice.
+Consuming millet‑based foods is therefore highly beneficial they are rich in nutrients and possess anti‑inflammatory and antioxidant properties.

 low angle view photography of a gray building